 - It has been observed that eating fibrous foods before a meal decreases the amount of food intake overall which helps you control your obesity and results in weight loss.

 Looking for fiber supplements?
 We bring to you the following tips to increase your fiber intake through our daily diet.

-- Instead of drinking fruit juices, opt for a whole fruit.
-Eat the peel, where possible.
+- Instead of drinking fruit juices, opt for whole fruits.
+If possible, eat the skin too.

 - Start any meal with a portion of salad.
 This usually takes you 10 minutes to eat, so you can limit your intake of food by eating a salad.
-Further, as you eat you will realize that it takes 20 minutes for your brain to realize that your stomach is full.
+Further, as you eat you will realise that it takes 20 minutes for your brain to realise that your stomach is full.

-- Refrain from eating refined flour, but choose whole grains such as whole wheat flour.
-This means saying a big NO to biscuits, though you can eat oatmeal cookies and whole grain biscuits as they are high in fiber.
+- Refrain from eating refined flour and choose whole grains such as whole wheat flour.
+This means saying a big NO to biscuits, though you can eat oatmeal cookies and whole-grain biscuits as they are high in fiber.

-- Add a dash of soaked almonds or walnuts, or flax seeds or fenugreek seeds to your meals to increase your fiber content.
+- Add a dash of soaked almonds, walnuts, flax seeds or fenugreek seeds to your meals to increase your fiber content.